herbertpieris/cdksecuritygroup/README.md

 # Automation to Create, Update and Delete AWS Security Group!

-This is aws cdk using python language project.
+This automation is created using aws cdk using python language.

 The purpose of this project is to simplify the workload of network team in current company when there's a request to create, delete or maintain security group.

 Limitation ( that I know of ):